oemof/DHNx/docs/simulation_models.rst

 Thermal equations
 ~~~~~~~~~~~~~~~~~

-The temperature spread defines the amount of heat that is transported with a given mass flow:
+The temperature spread between inlet and return flow defines the amount of heat that is transported
+with a given mass flow:

 .. math::
     \dot{Q} = \dot{m} \cdot c \cdot \Delta T.